cclaualc/nullnest/README.md

 ### Output

-As output, the program produces the following quantities measured by the NIR metrics: the nestedness of the real network, the expected average in the ensemble and the standard deviation of the nestedness distribution in the null ensemble.
+As output, the program produces the following quantities measured by the NIR metrics: the nestedness of the real network, the expected average and the standard deviation of the nestedness distribution in the null ensemble.
 It writes these three quantities in a file called **NIR.txt**.

 ### Running the program